 The master plan process is now underway!
-The City finished the first round of public outreach in March 2019 and is bringing concept alternatives to the community on May 23, 2019 and to City Council and Parks & Recreation Commission on June 11, 2019 to receive feedback.
+The City finished the first round of public outreach in March 2019 and brought concept alternatives to the community on May 23, 2019 and to City Council and Parks & Recreation Commission on June 11, 2019 to receive feedback.

 What is a Master Plan?

 A master plan is a conceptual design that is used as a guiding document for implementing future improvements at a park.
 A master plan is a multi-step process that receives input and direction from the the public, City Council, and Parks & Recreation Commission.
 During the early stages of this process, long-term goals and objectives will be established to guide the development of design alternatives.
 Once design alternatives have been refined in to a final conceptual design, the next step is to determine a phasing and implementation schedule, based on recommended priorities from the public, City Council, and Parks & Recreation Commission.
 It is important to note that a master plan is conceptual and continues to be refined during the design phase, which can take several years to implement.